 6 Great Tips for Drawing with Pencils

 Whether you’re a seasoned artist or a keen amateur, drawing with pencil on a piece of paper is where most artistic journeys started.
 But pencil drawing is not only a childhood pursuit.
-Many artists still use pencil in a lot of their work, whether it is for drawing outlines, quick sketches for ideas, or creating beautiful works of art.
-Drawing with pencil is one of those fundamental skills that can help you grow as an artists.
+Many artists still use a pencil in a lot of their work, whether it is for drawing outlines, quick sketches for ideas, or creating beautiful works of art.
+Drawing with a pencil is one of those fundamental skills that can help you grow as an artist.

 Here are a couple of ways in which you can improve your pencil drawing skills: